University of California, Merced – 2020 Campus Expansion

 Laying the groundwork: The first master plan

-Much of the architecture at UC Merced incorporates passive design strategies to reduce energy needs: projecting sun screens, large overhangs, buildings oriented to shield interiors from the sun.
-Open-air arcades provide shaded places for students to congregate.
+Much of the architecture at UC Merced incorporates passive design strategies to reduce energy needs, including projecting sun screens, expansive overhangs, and building orientations that shield interiors from direct sunlight.
+Open-air arcades provide shaded areas for students to congregate.
 The use of simple materials and unadorned surfaces, such as poured concrete and corrugated metal, show that sustainable design can be contextual, beautiful, and cost-effective.

 UCM